-One of the most accomplished and sought-after orchestral composers today, Chin has been commissioned by many of the most important orchestras in Asia, Europe, and the U.S. The Boston Symphony Orchestra co-commissioned her Violin Concerto No. 2, Scherben der Stille, for violinist Leonidas Kavakos, who this past spring gave the American premiere in Boston with the BSO and Andris Nelsons, who also performed it at Carnegie Hall.
-The BSO co-commissioned her orchestra piece Mannequin and gave the American premiere in November 2015, Ken-David Masur conducting; in 2011 the BSO, soloist Renaud Capuçon, and conductor Susanna Mälkki gave the American premiere of her Cello Concerto.
-The BSO will perform subito con forza again in Boston in the coming season.
-Her ParaMETAString for string quartet and pre-recorded sound was performed during this year’s Tanglewood Festival of Contemporary Music.
+One of the most accomplished and sought-after orchestral composers today, Chin has been commissioned by many of the most important orchestras in Asia, Europe, and the U.S. The Boston Symphony Orchestra co-commissioned her Violin Concerto No. 2, Scherben der Stille, for violinist Leonidas Kavakos, who gave the American premiere with the BSO and Andris Nelsons in March 2022 here at Symphony Hall.
+The BSO co-commissioned her orchestra piece Mannequin and gave the American premiere in November 2015, Ken-David Masur conducting; in 2011 the BSO, soloist Gautier Capuçon, and conductor Susanna Mälkki gave the American premiere of her Cello Concerto.

 Unsuk Chin’s works are characterized by brilliant surface activity, textures of highly active individual parts, and the use of unusual combinations of instruments and extended playing techniques to create unique, pungent sounds.
 Her interest in the spectral harmonic makeup of sound and use of microtones results in an ethereal, otherworldly kind of effect, used in conjunction with a broader harmonic palette.
 These sounds are incorporated into a musical architecture with a sure sense of narrative and expressive effect. subito con forza, packing a lot of varied events into a small space, is a microcosm of the composer’s sonic imagination and delight in orchestral action.

-Composer and writer Robert Kirzinger is the BSO’s Director of Program Publications.
+Composer and writer Robert Kirzinger is the Boston Symphony Orchestra’s Director of Program Publications.